pyro-ppl/pyro/docs/source/contrib.rst

 ================

 .. warning:: Code in ``pyro.contrib`` is under various stages of development.
-    This code makes fewer guarantees about maintaining backwards compatibility.
+    This code makes no guarantee about maintaining backwards compatibility.

 .. toctree::
    :maxdepth: 2